strattatat/interesting-onions/README.md

-# interesting-onions
+# Interesting Onions

-A collection of links for TOR
+A collection of resources related to TOR.

+## Searching

+[Ahmia](https://ahmia.fi/) - Uses Elasticsearch and Scrapy to search onion sites.